Language Arts Overview

 An art gallery and the walls of the school feature student work, and the performing arts center provides an ideal location for music concerts and play productions.
 The arts curriculums are enriched by special optional activities and organizations such as Art Club, Chorus, Beginning, Intermediate, and Advanced Orchestra, Tech Club, Drama Club, and the Variety Show.

-The curriculum which provides students with developmentally and age-appropriate skills is designed to give students experience and expertise with broad-based concepts that are applicable in a wide range of applications and across multiple technology platforms. i.e. smartboards, interactive response sySTEAMs, tablets, etc. The program fosters the ethical use of technology both locally and on the Internet.
+The curriculum which provides students with developmentally and age-appropriate skills are designed to give students experience and expertise with broad-based concepts that are applicable in a wide range of applications and across multiple technology platforms. i.e. smartboards, interactive response systems, tablets, etc. The program fosters the ethical use of technology both locally and on the Internet.
 The ultimate goal is that students understand both the possibilities and limitations of technology and be prepared for the inevitable changes that technology brings.

 The library program fosters a lifelong love of reading and develops the research skills students will use throughout their lives.
 Lifelong learning is promoted by emphasizing reading for pleasure, enrichment, and research.
 Books are read aloud to all groups.
 Grades Four through Six participate in the Battle of the Books and the Rebecca Caudill Young Readers Award program.
 Extracurricular book clubs are offered to all Middle School students as well.